Electrolux takes on Whirlpool in U.S. with $3.3 billion GE Appliances buy

-STOCKHOLM Sweden's Electrolux AB (ELUXb.ST) said on Monday it would double U.S. sales by paying $3.3 billion in cash for General Electric Co's (GE.N) appliances business in its biggest ever deal, giving it the scale to go head-to-head with larger rival Whirlpool (WHR.N).
+STOCKHOLM Sweden's Electrolux (ELUXb.ST) said on Monday it would double U.S. sales by paying $3.3 billion (2.05 billion pounds) in cash for General Electric Co's appliances business in its biggest ever deal, giving it the scale to go head-to-head with larger rival Whirlpool (WHR.N).

-GE's century-old household appliance business, which had $5.7 billion in 2013 revenue, could help the Swedish company expand beyond its core European market, where growth has trailed that in North America.
+GE's (GE.N) century-old household appliance business, which had $5.7 billion in 2013 revenue, could help the Swedish company expand beyond its core European market where growth has trailed that in North America.

 "I think it's a historic event for Electrolux.
 I'm very excited about it.
 I think the fit - the strategic fit, the industrial logic - is compelling," Electrolux Chief Executive Keith McLoughlin told Reuters.

-While the price tag is higher than the $2 billion to $2.5 billion figure that some people familiar with the business had estimated, analysts said the company was not overpaying.
-The deal includes GE's 48.4 percent stake in Mexican appliance maker Mabe.
+While the price tag is higher than the $2.5 billion figure people familiar with the deal suggested to Reuters last week, analysts said the company was not overpaying.
+The deal includes GE's 48.4 percent stake in Mexican appliances maker Mabe.

-Reuters reported last week that Electrolux was near a deal to buy the GE business for more than $2.5 billion.

-The deal is likely to clear antitrust hurdles in the United States, with some asset sales possible to ensure that it complies with antitrust law, according to three experts.

 Including expected annual cost savings of around $300 million, the multiple paid for GE would be much lower at around five times EBITDA, Electrolux Chief Financial Officer Tomas Eliasson told a conference call.

-"If they manage to realize the synergies, it's clearly a good multiple," said Kepler Cheuvreux analyst Johan Eliason, adding that the inclusion of the Mabe stake would strengthen Electrolux's position in Latin America on top of the clout it is gaining in North America.
+"If they manage to realise the synergies, it's clearly a good multiple," said Kepler Cheuvreux analyst Johan Eliason, adding the inclusion of the Mabe stake would strengthen Electrolux's position in Latin America on top of the clout it is gaining in North America.

 "They're getting access to both North and South America in a very good way, and will become very strong in all of the Americas," Eliason said.